4 Tipps, um eine Schlafscheidung zu vermeiden

 4 tips to avoid a sleep divorce

-Sleep separation - What is that?
+Sleep divorce - What is it?

-A sleep divorce is not your only option.
+A sleep divorce is not your only option

 • Almost two-thirds of adults share a bed with their partner at least once a week.

-"But just because you are struggling with your sleep, it doesn't mean that you (or your partner) have to camp on the sofa.
-Before you break up in bed, try the following adjustments to your sleep routine."
+But just because you struggle with your sleep doesn’t mean you (or your partner) have to camp out on the couch.
+Before calling it quits in bed, try the following adjustments to your sleep routine.

-Tip #1: Recognize Your Sleep Patterns and Preferences
+Tip #1: Recognize your sleep patterns and preferences

 The first step to better sleep while sharing the same bed is to recognize your sleep patterns and acknowledge your nighttime preferences.

-Common Tendencies & Preferences - Possible Solutions for Sleep:
+Common tendencies & preferences - Possible solutions for sleep:

 • Use pillows to elevate your head and keep your airways clear.

-• "Your partner can wear earplugs."
+• Your partner can wear earplugs.

 • Consider a bed with an adjustable base.